-- 42.1 Minutes shall record: - (a) the place, date and time of meeting; - (b) the name of the Chair and the record of the attendance of the members; - (c) declarations of pecuniary interest; - (d) the motions considered and votes taken by Council, or Committee; and - (e) except as provided elsewhere in this by-law, all the other decisions or authorized actions without note or comment - 42.2 Confidential Session minutes shall record: - (a) the place, date and time of meeting; - (b) the names of the Chair and the record of the attendance of the members and any other attendees; - (c) a description of the substantive and procedural matters discussed, including specific reference to any documents considered; - (d) the procedural motions considered and votes taken by Council, or Committee; and - (e) all directions given.
+- 42.1 Minutes shall record: - (a) the place, date and time of meeting; - (b) the name of the Chair and the record of the attendance of the members; - (c) declarations of pecuniary interest; - (d) the motions considered and votes taken by Council, or committee; and - (e) except as provided elsewhere in this by-law, all the other decisions or authorized actions without note or comment. - 42.2 Closed meeting minutes shall record: - (a) the place, date and time of meeting; - (b) the names of the Chair and the record of the attendance of the members and any other attendees; - (c) a description of the substantive and procedural matters discussed, including specific reference to any documents considered; - (d) the procedural motions considered and votes taken by Council, or committee; and - (e) all directions given. - 42.3 The minutes of each Council and committee meeting shall be presented to Council at the next regular meeting for confirmation.

-- 42.3 The minutes of each Council and Committee meeting shall be presented to Council at the next regular meeting for confirmation. - 42.4 Reports considered in confidential session shall be released to the public upon Council direction; in accordance with a legal opinion; or in conformity with the provisions of the Municipal Freedom of Information and Protection of Privacy Act.
+42.4 Reports considered in a closed meeting shall be released to the public upon Council direction; in accordance with a legal opinion; or in conformity with the provisions of the Municipal Freedom of Information and Protection of Privacy Act.